Addepar/backup-monkey/README.rst

                             The name of the role that backup-monkey will assume when doing a cross-account snapshot.
 E.g. --cross- account-role Snapshot
+      --path-to-graffiti-config PATH_TO_GRAFFITI_CONFIG
+                            backup-monkey can tag all created snapshots by using graffiti-monkey, if this is desired provide the absolute path to the graffiti config

 Examples
 --------